ayushman-oss/level1_ros_assignment/README.md

 # Level 1: ROS2 Navigation Assignment

 ## Overview
-At ERIC Robotics, we celebrate the modularity of code.
-The `nav2` stack is a highly modular, plugin-based framework, allowing users to pick, choose, and run individual plugins to achieve their applications.
-In this assignment, your task is to implement the navigation workflow manually creating actions and calling them step by step, with the end goal to achieve a simple autonomous robot.
+At ERIC Robotics, we value the power of modularity in code.
+The nav2 stack embodies this with its flexible, plugin-based framework, letting users customize and execute individual plugins for their needs.
+In this assignment, your challenge is to manually implement the navigation workflow step by step, creating and calling actions to achieve a functional autonomous robot.

 Here’s what we’re asking you to do:
-1. In this assignment, we have provided the 'Testbed-T1.0.0', a simple open-source robot developed by people here at ERIC Robotics.
-Your task is to develop a new ROS2 package called `testbed_navigation` to manage the navigation workflow.
+1. In this assignment, we have provided the description files for the 'Testbed-T1.0.0', a simple open-source robot developed by team here at ERIC Robotics.
+Your task is to develop a new ROS2 package called `testbed_navigation` to manage the navigation workflow for the robot.
 2. Manually build the required action components (i.e., using the `map_server`, `amcl`, `planner` plugins, and `bt_` plugins) to run ros2 navigation, by working directly with the respective `nav2` plugins rather than simply calling `nav2_bringup`.
-3. In `testbed_navigation`, write launch files to  load a map, perform localization, and navigate using the plugins provided by `nav2`.
+3. In `testbed_navigation`, write individual launch files to load a map, perform localization, and navigate using the plugins provided by `nav2`.
 4. Document your process so we can see how you tackled the task.

 This assignment gives you hands-on experience with ROS2’s navigation plugins, while showcasing your ability to design modular and effective robotics solutions.